Ugochukwuodinaka/Global-Unicorn-Companies-Analysis/README.md

 An explosive increase was witnessed afterwards with 34 unicorns founded in 2009, 40 in 2010, a massive 82 in 2011 alone, and up to its peak with 155 unicorn companies founded in 2015.
 There was a downward slide to 110 in 2016, and down to 11 in 2021.
 This peak period signifies a period when entrepreneurial endeavors flourished as influenced by technological advancements, the ever evolving global business landscape and the increased adaptability of the startup ecosystem to innovative business

-### A Survey of Factors That Influence The Emergence of Unicorns
+## A Survey of Factors That Influences The Emergence of Unicorns

 **1.Timeline Variation:**